How to Make WWWow with

 If yes, that's great.
 We did our best so you can grasp the topic easily!

-You can, however, choose an external hosting provider with headless Shopify, which will allow you to be more independent from Shopify’s policy and pricing, and also adapt the hosting capacity to the actual needs of your store.
+You can, however, choose an external hosting provider with headless solutions instead of Shopify hosting, which will allow you to be more independent from Shopify’s policy and pricing, and also adapt the hosting capacity to the actual needs of your store.

 Magento, on the other hand, requires an external hosting provider, but in this case, you are free to adjust your hosting plan to your actual needs.
 Only with Magento’s Commerce license, which is fairly expensive, do you get automatic access to pre-installed cloud features and hosting.